xxshady/altv-xrpc/README.md

 ## Custom events API

-By default this library uses alt:V events API (`alt.emitServer`, `alt.onClient`, etc.), but it's possible to override this behavior, for example if you want to add some protection.
+By default this library uses alt:V events API (`alt.emitServer`, `alt.onClient`, etc.), but it's possible to override this behavior, for example if you want to add some protection

 client-side
 ```ts